bogdanim36/laravel-validations/README.md

 			200));
 	}

-In form blade must be insterted element for show error messages:
+In form blade must be inserted element for show error messages:

     <div class="form-group mb-3 row" id="error_messages">
         <validator-errors ></validator-errors>
     </div>

-for validation of children (in ngrepaet must have same name as property of model)
+for validation of children (in ng-repeat must have same name as property of model)

     <div ng-repeat= "entityName in vm.data.entityName" >
         <input ng-model="entityName.field1>